soloplxya/trello-kanban-frontend/README.md

 ## Setting up the program locally
 1. Clone the project to your computer.
 2. Run `npm install` or `npm i` to install the relevant module dependecies required for the program to run.
-3. To run the program on development, use the command `npm run dev`.
+3. To run the program on development, use the command `npm run start`.

 ## Testing locally
 1. Head to `http://localhost:3000/trello-kanban-frontend/` to view the webpage in development.